 - data transfers and data processing agreements with data processors;

-- personal data request, including requests by individuals for copies of their data as well as those made by third parties;
+- personal data requests, including requests of individuals for copies of their data as well as those made by the third parties;

 - technical and organizational security measures of personal data;

-- data breach management and notification policy and related processes;
+- data breach management and notification policy as well as related processes;

-Organisations need to perform regular internal audits to assess their compliance effectiveness.
+Organisations have to perform regular internal audits in order to assess their compliance effectiveness.
 Documented audits are vital in the event of a breach or complaint because they show good-faith effort and could help to avoid huge fines.

 ECOVIS ProventusLaw can:

 - consult on how GDPR audit should be conducted;